anwaralshamkhany/Arduino-Aquaponics/README.md

 # Arduino-Aquaponics
 This is a homemade, backyard friendly project that completely automates an aquaponics system from the fish feeder to the pump that cycles water.
-This a scable model with all the requirements and materials needed to build this in your backyard.
+This a scable model designed to grow 10 Blue Strain Tilapia and a couple of plants in your backyard.
+Before we begin check government regulations for owning fish in your local area.
+The purpose of this project is to create a self-sustaining ecosystem in your backyard with live plants and fish that can be harvested.
+In this system I will be using Blue strain tilapia as they grow rapidly (from fingerling to adult in  and can survive cold environments.

 # Materials
 * Any 6 to 12 volt water pump